 While celery is generally a love it or hate it type of veggie, it’s super easy to sneak it into your diet, even if you’re on the “hate it” end of the spectrum.
 Turn it into a juice or smoothie concoction, such as this Immune Boosting Lemon and Greens Juice, this Celery Sunshine, or this Magic Celery Juice for Beginners.
 Add it to your favorite soup as a thickening agent, such as this Cleansing Green Soup, this Coconut Tomato Curry, or this One Pot Lentil Stew.
 Otherwise, you can load this super neutral-flavored veggie into a flavorful recipe such as this Tempeh and Lentil “Meat” Loaf.

-Iceberg lettuce gets a pretty bad rap in the health world, mostly due to the fact that it’s not exactly filled with nutrients and it’s mostly water.
+Iceberg lettuce gets a pretty bad rap in the health world, mostly because it’s not exactly filled with nutrients, and it’s mostly water.

 Of course, that’s what makes it perfect for this list!